CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 This page contains simple answers to common issues or questions you might have.

 ## The world doesn't generate/I can't find the client.
-This APWorld requires the [0.6.7 launcher](https://github.com/ArchipelagoMW/Archipelago/releases/latest).
+Make sure you have the [0.6.7 launcher](https://github.com/ArchipelagoMW/Archipelago/releases/latest)!

 ## What mods is this compatible with?
 As long as it isn't a total overhaul or a mod that adds new content (new weapons, new heists, etc)